timbuchinger/note-app/README.md

 ## Authentication

 A JWT is returned from the `/api/auth/login` call.
-For the calls requiring authentication, this token must be passed in a header called `x-access-tokens`.
+For the calls requiring authentication, this token must be passed in using a header called `x-access-tokens`.

 ## Postman